bestbat/Homura/README.md

 The only solution is to use screen.

 Start a screen session in your terminal with `screen -r steam` for example and then open PWGOFBSD after launching something press ctl+a+d then you can close the terminal.
-To re-open the session use `screen -r steam`.s
+To re-open the session use `screen -r steam`.

 ## Contribute :pencil2:
 if you want to contribute to this repo then just send a pull request or issues :)